au-ts/libvmm/docs/MANUAL.md

 Before you can port the VMM to your desired platform you must have the following:

-* A working port of the seL4 kernel in hypervisor mode.
+* A working platform port of the seL4 kernel in hypervisor mode.
-* A working port of the seL4 Core Platform where the kernel is built as a hypervisor.
+* A working platform port of the seL4 Core Platform where the kernel is built as a hypervisor.

 ### Guest setup